Ganesha2282882/blang/README.md

 # blang
-A programming language.
+An object oriented programming language.
 Stands for "Brahma Language"

 To build it, you neeed `pyinstaller`, and mark the `build1` file executable.